SparrowSpit/j1-pattern-lab/source/_patterns/01-molecules/input/numeric-range-input.md

 - End field label text of "Range End"
 ## Optional Features
 - Pre-entered values for either input field
+- Clear input fields using a button press
+- Reset input fields to a default value using a button press
+- Ability to disable/enable input fields
-- Validation (with customizable message)
+- Validations (with customizable message)
-- Lower and upper limits on each field? (hint text indicators for each)
+  - Range Start value must be less than Range End value
+  - Minimum value / Maximum value
-- Hint text
+- Hint text beneath labels
 - Ability to hide labels (screen reader only labels)
 - Ability to customize labels
 - Hidden screen-reader-only text to allow for extended description